Hydra-Designs/project-hydra-meshtastic-pcb/README.md

 ## Project status
 - V1 has been assembled and is working fine.
 Gerbers are OK, no errors!
 Production files not verified and tested!
-- Initial concept idea of V2 has been published, introduces breaking changes.
+- Initial concept of V2 has been published, introduces breaking changes.
 - Production file generation has not been verified yet, still needs some cleanup.
 - Core PCB KiCad footprint and schematic symbol will be available afer the official V2 release.